avra911/m2onk8s/README.rst

 The goal of this project is to see what infrastructure is required to get Magento 2 to run efficiently on Kubernetes.
 For this, we'll be working on:
   - [DONE] Setting up the PHP container
   - [DONE] Setting up the NGINX container
-  - [Todo] Setting up the REDIS container for sesions, cache
+  - [DONE] Setting up the REDIS container for sesions, cache
   - [Todo] Set up Varnish
   - [Todo] Setting up the required volumes for media, etc.
   - [Todo] Exfiling logs via the Kubernetes log handler for PHP, NGINX and Magento